-I’m currently ‘recovering’ from an intense project – interviewing criminals for a week.
+I’m currently ‘recovering’ from an intense project – interviewing corrections clients for a week.

 …A project during which a relative I was staying with questioned whether I was cut out for my job…